10MINT/extensions/README.md

 # extensions

-A repository with my appinventor extensions and its logos.
+A repository with my App Inventor extensions and its logos.

 ## Content of each folder